69VR69/Schema-Registry/README.md

 # Prisma

-Tu update the database schema use the command
+To update the database schema use the command
 ```bash
 npx prisma migrate dev --name <NameOfMigration>
 npx prisma generate